Meanings of Northwest Coast Native Crest Designs

 The Bear

-The Native crest above represents the Bear, deeply carved in red cedar by Aboriginal artist Curtis Joe.
+The Native crest above represents the Bear, deeply carved in red cedar by Indigenous artist Curtis Joe.
 View all Northwest Coast Native Carvings in stock.

 The Wolf